waynodiablo/Oystercard/rails/yelp_v2/2_adding_links_log_in_out.md

   = link_to "Sign up", new_user_registration_path
 ```

-And now we should be green.
-A good time to  commit our latest code to git, and switch Driver/Navigator Roles&nbsp;:twisted_rightwards_arrows:.
+And now we should be green!

 ### [Next Stage - Keeping secrets](3_keeping_secrets.md)